microsoft/terraform-provider-azuredevops/website/docs/r/workitemtrackingprocess_inherited_control.html.markdown

 Manages an inherited control customization for a work item type.

 Inherited controls are controls that exist in the parent process template and are inherited by derived processes.
-This resource allows you to customize inherited controls (change visibility, label, read-only state) without creating new controls.
+This resource allows you to customize inherited controls.

 ~> **Note:** This resource customizes inherited controls.
 When the resource is deleted, the control reverts to its inherited state rather than being removed.